Patchcoat/CRGA-Documentation/docs/source/tiles.rst

 Tiles
 =====

 Tiles are the basic building blocks of the CRGA engine.
 A layer is built up of a sequence of tiles that are in turn drawn on screen.

-.. c:struct:: CRTile

-   The tile struct that holds all tile data.
-Every tile drawn to the screen has this data.

-   .. c:union:: index

-   The tile index, used to determine what to draw.
-This can hold either an integer index for referencing a specific tile on a tilemap, or to hold a utf-8 character.

-        .. c:var:: char c[4]

-        utf-8 character index.
-If the character is smaller than 4 bytes, it is null terminated.

-        .. c:var:: int i

-        integer index.

-    .. c:var:: Vector2 shift

-    How much to shift the tile foreground, in pixels.
-Useful when a text character or tile doesn't center perfectly or when you want it to be slightly off center.
-Should not be used to move tiles more than their size.

-    .. c:var:: Color foreground_color

-    Text color if drawing a character, tint color if drawing from a tilemap.

-    .. c:var:: Color background_color

-    Color drawn behind the foreground, filling the entire tile.

-    .. c:var:: uint8_t visibility

-    How transparent the tile is.
-255 is totally visible, 0 is totally transparent.
+For more information, read about the :c:expr:`CRTile` struct.

 .. c:function:: CRTile CRDefaultTileConfig(int index)